olivia-lilit/thejsway/manuscript/chapter05.md

 Function naming is just as important as variable naming.
 You should choose names that express clearly the function purpose and follow a naming convention.
 Refer to the appendix for some useful advice.

-T> If you have difficulties coming up with a good name for a function, then maybe its purpose is not that clear and you should ask yourself if this function deserves to exist.
+If you have difficulties coming up with a good name for a function, then maybe its purpose is not that clear and you should ask yourself if this function deserves to exist.

 ## Coding time!